-BUDDIES.
-EXIT FY 2023 Budget Development Information Exchange System (BUDDIES) Expenditure Schedules - Opens schedules where FY 2021 and FY 2022 are entered Main Menu Cash Flow Report by Program - Opens a file extracted from AFIS containing the revenues Revenues - Opens the schedule used to report revenues.
-Agency Department of Environmental Quality and expenditures for each month, by object Belect an Agency: EVA Department of Environmental Quality category for every fund, by agency program Sources and Uses - Opens the schedule used to report Input Data and subprogram (task and subtask), in expenditures by object, for each appropriated and non-BUDDIES.
+EXIT FY 2024 Budget Development Information Exchange System (BUDDIES) Expenditure Schedules - Opens schedules where FY 2022 and FY 2023 are entered.
+Main Menu Cash Flow Report by Program - Opens a file extracted from AFIS containing the revenues Revenues - Opens the schedule used to report revenues.
+Agency State Board of Accountancy and expenditures for each month, by object elect an Agency: ABA State Board of Accountancy \sim category for every fund, by agency program Sources and Uses - Opens the schedule used to report Input Data and subprogram (task and subtask), in expenditures by object, for each appropriated and non-BUDDIES.
 Expenditure Schedules appropriated fund.
-Revenue Schedule Submission Instructions - Instructions for Sources and Uses sending the agency budget request to OSPB.
+Revenue Schedule Submission Instructions - Instructions for rou h Sources and Uses sending the agency budget request to OSPB.
 Funding Issues - Opens the schedules where funding issues Funding Issues are entered.
 Historical Caseload Review Data - Opens a report that identifies Administrative Costs possible data entry errors or oversights.
-Historical Caseload - Opens a table showing the last ten Rent Expenditures Non/Feed-E years of data for caseload categories.
-Risk Management Statutory Transmittal Statement - Opens a schedule FY 2021 Cashflows On/e-Time summarizing the dollars requested by the Administrative Costs - Opens a schedule where agencies agency, by appropriated and non-FY 2021 Cashflows by Programs Advange report their administrative costs. appropriated fund.
-Review and Submit Submission Instructions Reports - Opens the report menu where Rent Expenditures - Opens a table listing the current year Review Data various combinations of reports can be rent by agency, location, rent type, and fund.
+Historical Caseload - Opens a table showing the last ten Rent Expenditures Non/Feed/B years of data for caseload categories.
+Risk Management Statutory Transmittal Statement - Opens a schedule FY 2022 Cashflows One-Time summarizing the dollars requested by the Administrative Costs - Opens a schedule where agencies FY 2022 Cashflows by Programs Advance agency, by appropriated and nonreport their administrative costs.
+Review and Submit appropriated fund.
+Submission Instructions Reports - Opens the report menu where Rent Expenditures - Opens a table listing the current year Review Data various combinations of reports can be rent by agency, location, rent type, and fund.
 Transmittal Statement viewed and printed.
-Reports Risk Management - Opens a table showing current-year Budget Survey risk management charges by agency, program, and fund.
+Reports Risk Management - Opens a table showing current-year Budget Survey risk management charges by agency and fund.
 Budget Survey - Please provide feedback to Send Budget to OSPB OSPB so that we may continue to make system improvements.
-Cash Flow Report - Opens a file extracted from AFIS containing the revenues and expenditures for each month, Send Budget to OSPB- Opens the page for submitting the BUDDIES e-file to OSPB.
+Cash Flow Report - Opens a file extracted from AFIS containing the revenues and expenditures for each Send Budget to OSPB - Opens the page for month, by object category for every fund, by agency, in submitting the BUDDIES e-file to OSPB.
+BUDDIES.
+OSPB will pull this report on August 1st and make it available soon thereafter.

-BUDDIES User Guide 15
+BUDDIES User Guide